010.00 Authority and Responsibility

 - All persons requesting developmental disabilities services that will be funded through Medicaid will be screened, first, using the OBRA-1 Initial Screen.

-- Persons to be Screened through the Level II PAS Screen
+- Persons to be Screened through the Level II PAS Screening

-The PAS agencies' responsibilities include the following activities:
+The ISC agencies' responsibilities include the following activities: